Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Numerics

 Finally, we also report the computation time for each simulation.
 The \fem scheme is the fastest followed by \femL at a specific refinement level, while the DG schemes and the \asu scheme are generally the slowest due to the increased number of degrees of freedom.
-On the other hand, the DG schemes produce solutions for $h=1/128$ with a comparable $L^2$ error of \fem and \femL for $h=1/256$, which means a significantly reduced computation time for the DG schemes.
-For all schemes we see that the computation time rate is about $8$ for the schemes, as is expected with the halving of the grid-width $h$ and halving of the time increment $\tau$.
+On the other hand, the DG schemes produce solutions for $h=\frac{1}{64}$ with a comparable $L^2$ error of \fem and \femL for $h=\frac{1}{128}$, which means a significantly reduced computation time for the DG schemes.
 We note that this computation time is highly dependent on the solver tolerances, preconditioner, and implementations, and thus should only be used as a rough estimate.